raspibolt/raspibolt/bonus/lightning/charge-lnd.md

   $ exit
   ```

-* Create a new user "chargelnd" and make it a member of the "lnd" group
+* With user "admin", create a new user "chargelnd" and make it a member of the "lnd" group

   ```sh
   $ sudo adduser --disabled-password --gecos "" chargelnd